bmcculley/live-digg/README.md

  * Redis
  * MySQL

-You'll also need the Python libraries from the requirements.txt file including on your system.
+You'll also need the Python libraries from the requirements.txt file included on your system.

 ### Demo